Operation Sea Lion (wargame): Conclusion

 Although the first echelon landings were more successful than had been anticipated, the German navy's relative weakness, combined with the Luftwaffe's lack of air supremacy, meant they were not able to prevent the Royal Navy from intercepting the second and third echelon Channel crossings.
-The Navy's destruction of the follow-up echelon forces prevented resupply and reinforcement of the landed troops.
+The RN's destruction of the follow-up echelon forces prevented resupply and reinforcement of the landed troops.
 This made the position of the initially successful invasion force untenable; it suffered further casualties during the attempted evacuation.
-Of the 90,000 German troops who landed, only 15,400 returned to France.
-33,000 were taken prisoner, 26,000 were killed in the fighting and 15,000 drowned in the English Channel.
+Of the 90,000 German troops who landed, only 15,400 returned to France; 33,000 were taken prisoner, 26,000 were killed in the fighting and 15,000 drowned in the English Channel.
 All six umpires deemed the invasion a resounding failure.